 For example, the bottom level of elite status with Hyatt, known as Discoverist status provides you with early check-in.
 I have now utilized that early check-in at numerous Hyatt properties and it has become very valuable.

-As an IHG Spire Elite, you can check-in as early as 10am, subject to availability.
+As an IHG Spire Elite (now diamond), you can check-in as early as 10am, subject to availability.
 Marriott has been pretty good about offering me early check-in and if you have Platinum status or above, you can get instant lounge access if your room is not ready.

 Hilton has been pretty hit or miss with early check-in for me (even as a Diamond member) but it never hurts to ask since they base things on availability.